Kyson helps people make better personal finance decisions by challenging cliché advice and common misinformation.

 Term life insurance is almost always "cheaper," in the sense that the premiums that you pay every month are typically pretty small compared to Whole Life Insurance.
-However, there are some drawbacks that come with this cheap cost.
+However, some drawbacks come with this cheap cost.

 Costs of Whole Life Insurance

-One other consideration: if you decide you want to add more term insurance later in life, it will be very expensive.
-In that case, a permanent insurance policy might have cost you less in premiums in the long-run.
+Another consideration: if you want to add more term insurance later in life, it will be very expensive.
+In that case, a permanent insurance policy might have cost you less in premiums in the long run.

 Comparing the Numbers

 Let's say you are a young, fairly healthy young male adult (30 years old).
 You could probably get a 30-year term policy worth $150,000 in death benefit for around $15/month.
 A whole life policy with the same amount of death benefit will probably cost around $150/month.
 In 30 years, you will have spent $5,400 on term insurance or $54,000 on whole life.